duhrer/duhrer.github.io/_posts/projects/2025-03-14-revisiting-my-first-pebble-watch-face.md

 store](https://apps.rebble.io/en_US/application/67d405d0f4b49d00099ff85d), which
 was after all the goal.

 I keep saying I'm ready to move on, and I keep not doing it.
-I was trying to why I've enjoyed working with the Pebble so much.
+I was trying to figure out why I've enjoyed working with the Pebble so much.
 I think it's because it's a journey back to a different comfort level for me.
 The last time I wrote graphics code in C, it was in the VGA era, and I was using [Turbo C](https://en.wikipedia.org/wiki/Turbo_C).

 This was just a few years before the first 3D graphics cards were common, and I